kumahq/kuma-website/app/_src/guides/customizing-transparent-proxy-configuration-in-universal-mode.md

 | [**CLI&nbsp;Flags**]({{ ref-section-cli }})             | A configuration structure showing fields and their corresponding CLI flags.             |
 | [**Default&nbsp;Values**]({{ ref-section-default }})    | A structure displaying only the fields with their default values.                       |

-## Methods of Customizing the Configuration
+## Methods of customizing the configuration

 In Universal environments, {{ Kuma }} provides three ways to adjust the transparent proxy configuration.
 Each method can be used on its own or combined with others if needed.